How to Get Great Cell Phone Coverage in Your RV

 Likewise, if the signal outside is very weak, the booster may provide enough amplification to let you make a call, but you might have to sit closer to your inside antenna.

-Other Considerations
+Other considerations

-When looking at boosters for your RV, you’ll want to take into account specific features the booster offers.
+When looking at boosters to get better cell signal in an RV, you’ll want to take into account specific features the booster offers.
 For example, some boosters only work with certain carriers.
 While you may not be planning on switching carriers, a better investment would be to choose a booster that works with any North American carrier.
-This is also beneficial for those who often have family or friends who tag along on their camping trips — after all, they may not use the same carrier as you.
+The ability to work with any carrier is a basic feature of all weBoost boosters.
+We often refer to our products as being carrier agnostic, meaning it doesn’t matter which carrier or carriers you and your crew are using. weBoost will support all of them at the same time.

 Other features to look for in a quality booster are things like self-monitoring and gain control.
 Cheaper boosters simply work in an on-or-off state.
-A booster with self-monitoring and automatic gain adjustments can continually adjust its signal capturing and amplification to provide the best possible signal.
+A weBoost booster with self-monitoring and automatic gain adjustments can continually adjust its signal capturing and amplification to provide the best possible signal.

-Tips for Installing an RV Cell Signal Booster
+Tips for installing an RV cell signal booster

 Your outside antenna needs to be mounted vertically, not horizontally or at an angle.
 It’s often best to mount it on your RV’s ladder or a top vent.
 Just make sure it’s above the roofline and any nearby obstructions such as your AC unit.